 - Videos that had both indoor and outdoor shots get the most views—106% more views, on average, than those that employ only a single type of setting.

 When it comes to branding, Instagram audiences seem more open across the board to branded experiences as compared to Facebook—likely because the large presence of influencers has accustomed users to seeing brand-supported content on the platform.

 - Branding drives both views and engagement.
 In our analysis, visible branding led to an increase of 11% in average engagement and a small but still sizable increase in average views—5%.

 Even the casual Instagram user reacts differently to posts that feature people and those that don’t, despite how gorgeous some of those landscape grams might be.

 - Like on Facebook, videos with people were more effective at driving views (+32% more views, on average) than those without.

 - The number of people had an influence on metrics, too—just like on Facebook.
-Videos with 3 or more people drove the highest average views and engagement rates, followed by videos with 2 people, and then by videos with just one person featured.
+Video content with 3 or more people drove the highest average views and engagement rates, followed by videos with 2 people, and then by videos with just one person featured.
 Use a variety of on-screen talent within a single video on Instagram to drive organic performance.

 When it comes to the presence of branding, the YouTube organic landscape is aligned with that of Facebook.
 To drive views, you’ll want to incorporate branding, but for engagement, omit branding.

 - Marketing videos on YouTube with visible branding had an average view count that was 76% higher than videos without.